victorkuster/community-insights-bot/README.md

 ---

-### 4. Configure LLM provider
+### 5. Configure LLM provider

 By default, the bot is already configured to use **Ollama**.
+No changes are required if you followed the setup above.

-If you want to change it, edit:
+**If you want to use OpenAI instead**, edit:

 ```
 src/config/config.js